*** Second Call for Contributions ***

 Important Dates (AoE)

-• Tutorial Proposals: October 17, 2025
+• Abstract: October 3, 2025

-• Tutorial Decision Notification: November 21, 2025
+• Decision Notification: December 12, 2025

-*** Third Call for Papers and Workshop & Tutorial Proposals ***
+*** Fourth Call for Papers and Tutorial Proposals ***

-The 33rd IEEE International Conference on Software Analysis, Evolution and
+The 33rd IEEE International Conference on Software Analysis, Evolution

-Reengineering (SANER 2026)
+and Reengineering (SANER 2026)

 17-20 March, 2026, 5* St. Raphael Resort and Marina, Limassol, Cyprus